 We also accept payment via wire.
 Please contact us for instructions.

-Payments may be placed in either of the two drop boxes at the Bay County Building located at 515 Center Ave., Bay City.
-One drop box is located between the doors of the Madison Ave. entrance, the other is located at the rear entrance of the building off 5th St.
+Payments may be placed in the drop box at the Bay County Building located at 515 Center Ave., Bay City.
+The drop box is located at the rear entrance of the building off 5th St.